christianliebel/paint/README.md

 - [Snowpack](https://www.snowpack.dev/), a bundle-free, O(1) build system

 ## Goals
-- This implementation tries to stick as closely as possible to the original implementation of Paint for Windows 95—not more, but also not less.
-Improvements to user experience (e.g. larger undo stack) are welcome, but features beyond the original scope should be avoided.
-You might want to check out [Felix Rieseberg’s windows95 to see the original Paint](https://github.com/felixrieseberg/windows95).
+- This implementation tries to stick as closely as possible to the original Paint for Windows 95—not more, but also not less.
+Improvements to user experience (e.g., larger undo stack) are welcome, but features beyond the original scope should be avoided.
+You might want to check out [Felix Rieseberg’s windows95 to run the original Paint](https://github.com/felixrieseberg/windows95).
 - This implementation should stay smaller (= transferred bytes) than Paint’s executable size of 340K.
 - Everything must be achieved with native web technology only, so no Cordova or Electron builds.
-Features that are not exposed to the web must be disabled.
+Features that are not exposed to the web must be disabled in the menu.
 - Where modern web APIs are used, they should be [progressively enhanced](https://web.dev/progressively-enhance-your-pwa/).

 ## Setup